Parking Information 2022

 - Middlebury College is not responsible for thefts or damage that may occur to an automobile while parked on campus.

-- Visitors to the campus are expected to park appropriately and are required to have a parking pass if parked overnight.
+- Visitors to the campus are expected to park appropriately and are required to have a parking permit if parked overnight.
 Visitors are considered to be persons (other than current and recent students, staff and faculty) who occasionally visit the campus for pleasure, conferences, or business.
 Spaces that are designated by Visitor Parking signs are not to be used by faculty, staff or students.
-Any person operating a vehicle registered to a current Middlebury College student or Employee is not eligible for visitor status.
-More information about visitor parking.
+Any person operating a vehicle registered to a current Middlebury College student or employee is not eligible for visitor status (see visitor parking).

 Driving on Campus